 Can Babies Drink Cold Breast Milk?

 According to the Centers for Disease Control and Prevention, babies can safely consume cold, warm, or room-temperature milk (1).
-However, ensure that the milk is not too hot for the baby to avoid scalding.
+However, ensure that the milk is neither too hot nor too cold for the baby.

 In This Article